nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 task scf energy
 ```
-where "water.par" may the following form:
+where `water.par` may the following form:
 ```
 O 1.40
 H 1.16